osuarezl/Customer_Experience_PowerBI_ML/README.md

 ## __Notes__
 -   An automatic ML process is followed for simplicity.
 -   Previous analysis and experimentation using Data Science and Machine Learning techniques are not shown.
 -   The most important features were selected from several models in a previous exercise.
-But the same could have been achieved through a more complex Python script inside Power Query.
+The same could have been achieved through a more complex Python script inside Power Query.
 -   The training dashboard is also important to the business as a model with similar/enough performance to the top one could involve the use of fewer resources (complexity, cloud processing time, etc.).